DynaDojo/dynadojo/experiments/README.md

     - She's a bit hacky. >_<
     - Algorithm keys can include suffixes separated by an underscore.
 So `lr_test` is a valid key for `lr`.
     - And suffixed algorithms inherit and override params from the algorithm dict.
 So `lr_test` gets all of `lr` params.
-    - Try using the `make` CLI command and examining the params file if you want to check what's going on.
+    - Try using the `make` CLI command and examining the config file if you want to check what's going on.
 - System and algorithm keys should be specified in keys.py

 # Commands

 ## `make`
-To create params file for experiment.
+To create config file for experiment.

 Arguments for make:
 ```
     --algo: which algo, short name, see params.py algo_dict
     --system: which system, short name, see params.py system_dict
     --challenge: which challenge, one of ["fc", "fts", "fe"]
-    --output_dir: where to save params, default "experiments/outputs"
+    --output_dir: where to save config, default "experiments/outputs"
     --all: if True, make all params, default False
 ```